futurice/futuLog/README.md

 DOCKER_BUILDKIT=1 docker-compose build && docker-compose up
 ```

+The backend API is fully documented with an OpenAPI spec.
+After running the container you can explore the API at http://localhost:8000/swagger-ui or import http://localhost:8000/swagger.json with the OpenAPI tooling of your choice.

 ### Frontend

 The frontend is written in TypeScript with React.
 To set everything up run: